 It is now Jason's approach to life to wholeheartedly focus on the present without fear of reevaluation.

 Jason has competed in the CrossFit Games on 8 separate occasions.
 Competing as an individual for 7 consecutive years, and wrapping up an 8th year as a team competitor, Jason is no rookie to the sport of fitness.
-Throughout his CrossFit Games career, Jason has only placed outside the Top 10 once, has won every Regional competition he has participated in, won the Spirit of the Games award, and has held all podium positions at the world championships.
-He was also named to Team USA 3x.
+Throughout his CrossFit Games career, Jason has only placed outside the Top 10 once, has won every Regional competition he has participated in, and he won the Spirit of the Games award in 2009.
+Not only has Jason held all podium positions at the world championships, but he was also named to Team USA 3 times.

 When Jason isn’t at the gym or office, he is most likely spending time in his Los Gatos home with his wife and children.
 Jason married his high school sweetheart, Ashley, and the couple has two children Ava and Kaden.